← Back to blog

 API field normalization is the process of converting inconsistent API values into a predictable, stable format so downstream systems can reliably process the data.

 It is one part of API data cleanup: first remove noisy values, then normalize JSON data into consistent types, and finally validate the cleaned output before it reaches analytics, storage, or automation.
+Used in analytics pipelines, ETL workflows, and API integrations, normalization keeps messy JSON usable across systems.

 Normalize API fields in 3 steps

-1. Clean the raw API response
+1. Clean the raw API response.

-2. Normalize field types and values
+2. Normalize field types and values.

-3. Validate the final structure
+3. Validate the final structure.

 • Numbers may arrive as strings, like "29.99" instead of 29.99